 2. Kipper

 A blast from the past!
 This beloved TV show is based on the picture book series, Kipper the Dog, by Mick Inkpen.
-You’ll notice that characters speak in soft tones and that the overall show has a ‘soothing’ feel to it.
+My son is already a big fan of the books, so being able to watch the TV show while we’re flying is a huge bonus for him.
+Again, we love that the characters speak in soft tones, and that the overall show has a ‘soothing’ feel to it.
+That’s why it’s also my personal top choice as a kids’ shows for screentime ‘newbies’, and I look forward to introduce Kipper to my baby daughter when she’s older.

 Available on: Some episodes are available on Fisher-Price’s YouTube channel.